Every day, merchants trust Magento with their most important commerce data and we seek to maintain that trust through our commitment to privacy.

 As part of providing the services included in Magento Commerce Cloud, Magento staff need to access the production systems that contain important data.
 These employees are trained to securely handle and protect customer and consumer data.
 Access to these systems is limited to employees that require access to perform their job functions.
 These employees only have access to the data for the time needed to deliver these services that are required to provide the Magento Commerce Cloud offering.

 Customer success is our top priority.
-This includes helping to support our customers’ compliance with the General Data Protection Regulation (GDPR).
-Magento has published our data processing agreement (“DPA”), affirming Magento’s commitment to privacy, GDPR compliance and to customers.
-In connection with providing Services to our customers, the DPA amends all existing commercial agreements with customers and sets forth our obligations around the handling of EU individual personal data.
+This includes helping to support our customers’ compliance with the General Data Protection Regulation (GDPR) and California Consumer Privacy Act (CCPA).
+Magento has published our data processing agreement (“DPA”), affirming Magento’s commitment to privacy, GDPR and CCPA compliance and to customers.
+In connection with providing Services to our customers, the DPA amends all existing commercial agreements with customers and sets forth our obligations around the handling of EU and CA individual personal data.
 All future commercial agreements with customers will also carry these same Magento obligations.
 One of these obligations includes sharing the identity of the third party subprocessors who assist the Company with providing Services to customers.
 The current list of these subprocessors is available here.